samerawada92/gitbookHelp/user-guide/web-terminal/platform-layout.md

 ---
-description: Get to know the layout of ETNA Trader's web terminal
+description: Get to know the layout of TTG-SIM Trader's web terminal
 ---

 # Platform Layout